signal18/docs.signal18.io/05.configuration/11.monitoring/docs.md

 title: Monitoring Configuration
 ---

-**replication-manager** embed a graphite database to store metrics about databases and proxies status.
+**replication-manager** embeds a graphite database to store metrics about databases and proxies status.

 ##### `graphite-embedded` (1.1)